 Once the templates are created and assigned to user roles and Service Areas in the Service Templates section, LDAP synchronization can be run to bring users into Cisco Prime Collaboration Provisioning from the Microsoft Active Directory server.
 Advanced queries can be written for Domain LDAP filter, Service Area LDAP filter, and User Role LDAP filter, and we highly recommend filtering out users based on specific attributes.
 Importing users from Active Directory will trigger Automatic Service Provisioning (ASP) and Cisco Prime Collaboration Provisioning will then configure the services specified in the ASP section under the default user role specified in the Business rules section.
-Make sure that the Active Directory server is synchronized to Unified CM and Unity Connection before Cisco Prime Collaboration Provisioning synchronizes with the Active Directory server, both of these applications are marked as "LDAP integrated" under the Device Setup in Cisco Prime Collaboration Provisioning.
+Make sure that the Active Directory server is synchronized to Unified CM and Unity Connection before Cisco Prime Collaboration Provisioning synchronizes with the Active Directory server, Because Unified CM and Unity Connection are integrated with the Active Directory server, both of these applications are marked as "LDAP integrated" under the Device Setup in Cisco Prime Collaboration Provisioning.
 Thus, Cisco Prime Collaboration Provisioning waits for the users to show up on those applications before provisioning services.
 A Domain Synchronization is necessary after the Infrastructure Synchronization and User Synchronization are completed.